 The two countries have a joint working group on counter-terrorism, which is more like a platform for opinion sharing on current counter-terrorism affairs.
 In fact, the ties between India and Tajikistan on fighting terrorism deepened in the late 1990s.
 The ties have grown stronger since 2002, especially on counter-terrorism and defense co-operation.

 Another project in the field of defense is Friendship Hospital in Khuroson district (in the south), which was inaugurated by the President of the country in October 2014.
 This hospital is not only for military personnel, but also provides services for local population.
-India provided some helicopters to Tajikistan as well.

 India provides training/educational support to Tajik Army.
 Number of Tajik military cadets and young officers have been trained in long-term and short-term training courses at National Defence Academy in Pune, Indian Military Academy in Dehradun and other training establishments.
 The first batch of Tajik officers graduating out of NDA and IMA returned to Tajikistan in June 2007.

 The so called “second truck” collaborations do exist between the two countries.
 Collaboration between researchers and scholars from India and Tajikistan on various issues, particularly regional security continues and several meetings and conferences are being held annually.

 India Government implemented a number of civilian projects in a form of development assistance, among which are fruit processing factory (nearby Dushanbe), rehabilitation of Varzob-1 hydro power plant, mechanical laboratory renovation in Tajik Technical University, Centre of Information and Technology in Dushanbe.